Need assistance or ready to help a physician in need?

 Read More

 Washington Physicians Health Program (WPHP) has an outstanding employment opportunity for a full-time Clinical Coordinator.
-Remote work options are available for this position.
 The Clinical Coordinator is an exempt employee who engages in a variety of clinical activities, manages assigned cases, assists as needed with special projects, and ensures that efficient, effective operations and procedures are in place.
 This person will be licensed at the master’s level in a relevant mental health field and have extensive experience with co-occurring disorders.

 Founded in 1986, WPHP is a small, independent, physician-lead, non-profit organization that advances patient safety by supporting the recovery of doctoral level health care providers in the State of Washington.
 WPHP is recognized as one of the strongest physician health programs in the United States.
 This is a fantastic opportunity to join a professional team working in service to an important social mission.
 With a generous pay structure, an excellent benefits package, flexible work arrangements and a wonderful team of coworkers, this position offers the complete package.
-Please send us your cover letter and resume to sscheuler@wphp.org.
+Please visit our Careers page for more information and to apply.

 Read More